Gabbiadini strikes blow to Swans' survival hopes

 Chances were at a premium in a hard-fought affair, with the clearest regularly falling to Charlie Austin, who found Lukasz Fabianksi equal to everything he could throw at him.

-Swansea pushed forward in numbers in the final ten minutes but it was unable to find a leveller that would have made its task on Monday (AEST) much less daunting.
+Swansea pushed forward in numbers in the final ten minutes but it was unable to find a leveller that would have made its task on Monday (NZST) much less daunting.